bchillman/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
-In this analysis we analyze credit card data using multiple supervised machine learning models.
+In this analysis we analyze credit card data using multiple supervised machine learning models, with the goal of finding a model that best determines whether a loan is a high-risk for fraud or low-risk.
 These models can be classified into two categories, resampling and ensemble.
-The resampling models utilize either oversampling or undersampling to better represent both low-risk and high-risk loans.
+The resampling models utilize either oversampling or undersampling to better represent both low-risk and high-risk loans, which is necessary because there are many more low-risk loans than high-risk loans.
 The ensemble models use ensemble algorithms to categorize this same data.
 These 6 models (4 resampling and 2 ensemble) were then compared using both an accuracy score and a classification report.

 ## Results
 With each of the 6 models being run, the following results were found: